lockstep/dragon.rb/README.md

 # Dragon.rb
-A ruby DSL for customizing Dragon Dictate for OSX
+A ruby DSL for customizing Dragon Dictate on OSX

 ## Setup
 Clone the repo, run `bundle` and test with `rspec spec`.